 “Isuzu is proud to offer the medium-duty market the most diverse line of trucks in the business.
 We have our 4J 150 hp diesel engine in our NPR ECO-MAX to offer customers a highly fuel-efficient diesel engine in our 12,000-lb.
 GVW truck.
 We also have our 4H 215 hp diesel engine in our 14,500- to 19,500-lb.
 GVW for those customers that need the high GVW and higher horsepower,” Tabel noted.
 “Plus, we are the only manufacturer to offer the low-cab forward truck with a 297 hp V-8 gasoline engine.”

 Four diesel-powered models are available (NPR ECO-MAX, NPR-HD, NQR, and NRR).
-The NPR-HD and NQR both provide Regular Cab and Crew Cab models, while the NRR is available as a Regular Cab only.
+The NPR-HD and NQR both provide Regular Cab and Crew Cab models, while the NRR is only available as a Regular Cab.

 The diesel models feature two diesel engine options (a 150 hp 3.0L and 215 hp 5.2L) mated to an Aisin 6-speed automatic transmission with double-overdrive and a lock-up converter.
 Standard Cab (12,000- to 18,000-lbs.
 GVWR) or Crew Cab (19,500- to 25,500-lbs.
 GVWR) options are vocationally ready for upfits.

-Isuzu offers the only gasoline-powered LCF trucks in America, according to the automaker.
+According to the automaker, Isuzu offers the only gasoline-powered LCF trucks in America.
 The gasoline-powered models include the NPR and NPR-HD.
 They are powered by a Vortec 6.0L V-8 engine that produces 297 hp and 372 lb.-ft. of torque.

 Like the diesel models, the powerplant also comes mated to a 6-speed automatic transmission with double overdrive and lock-up torque converter for enhanced fuel economy and performance.
 Choose from a full range of models, including the 12,000-lb.
 GVWR NPR and the 14,500-lb.
 GVWR NPR-HD.